 Although you may already be flossing twice daily as recommended by Dr. Ray Becker of Howard County Smiles in Ellicott City, MD, you may not be doing enough to prevent tooth decay and gum disease.
 Although brushing your teeth is a vital part of your oral hygiene regimen, flossing is just as important.
 Brushing can only remove the plaque and bacteria that are easiest to reach.

 Plaque is a sticky but clear and colorless substance made of food particles and saliva that adheres to your teeth.
-In plaque, the bacteria finds fertile environment to begin to eat away at your tooth enamel which eventually leads to cavities.
+In plaque, the bacteria finds a fertile environment to begin to eat away at your tooth enamel which eventually leads to cavities.

 Why Is Flossing So Important?